andrewdmcleod/layer-apache-hue/README.md

-# This charm is under construction and further work in these areas:
+# This charm is under construction and requires further work in these areas:

   oozie interface and configuration spark-livy interface and configuration